 The NYSSPE promotes and defends the lawful and ethical practice of engineering.
-Our legislative program ensures that the laws in New York State provide the best possible working environment for PEs.
+Our legislative program ensures that the laws in New York State provide the best possible working environment for licensed professional engineers (PEs).
 Our close attention to public relations maximizes the exposure of professional engineers to the general public.
 Overall, our goal is to protect and promote professional engineers in all disciplines and areas of practice.

-The NYSSPE is a state society of the National Society of Professional Engineers, which serves over 45,000 members through 53 state and territorial societies and more than 500 chapters.
+The NYSSPE is a state society of the National Society of Professional Engineers (NSPE), which serves over 45,000 members through 53 state and territorial societies and more than 500 chapters.

 The New York State Society of Professional Engineers is an organization of engineering professionals from all disciplines and employment sectors that advocates licensure, promotes the ethical, competent and lawful practice of engineering, and enhances the image and interests of its members and the engineering profession.

 NYSSPE Core Values